echscoregroup/ECHS-CORE-GROUP/index.md

-<B>A new Initiative - Helping Hands for ECHS Website designed and launched 6 Jun 2021.
-This will allow Beneficiries to access information using this website link and do not require WhatsApp</B>
+<B>A new Initiative - Happy to announce - Helping Hands for ECHS Web Portal designed and launched 9 Jun 2021.
+This will allow Beneficiries to access information from this Web Portal and do not require WhatsApp</B>